conedevelopment/bite-sized-a11y/src/posts/web-accessibility-laws-policies.md

 For accessibility, laws are essential.
 Unfortunately, we still don’t live in an inclusive society.
 Hence we need directions to protect everyone who needs it.
 Luckily there is the much-needed progression from around the world.

 The related laws can be of different types (civil rights, procurement, and industry-specific), so many aren’t just web or internet based but generic.
-Fortunately (and hopefully with a newer version), a common thing is the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), the standard of web accessibility.
+Fortunately (and hopefully with a newer version), a common thing is usually the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), the standard of web accessibility.

 In the following list, you will find an incomplete list of a11y (accessibility) laws from around the world: